Pulsus welcomes you to attend the Annual Summit on Sexual & Reproductive Health, Oncology & Medicine during October 2-3, 2017 in Atlanta, USA.

 Call for Paper

 We encouraged all authors to contribute to and help shape the conference through submissions of their research abstracts, papers and e-posters in all areas of Reproductive Health Care.
-They are cordially invited for presentation at the conference with the theme “Reproductive health and well-being in conditions of risk and vulnerability”.
+They are cordially invited for presentation at the conference with the theme “Reproductive Health Research and Innovation in Building a Healthy Nation”.
 For more details on selection of research topics please click here

 Atlanta is the capital and most popular city in the U.S. state of Georgia, with a 2016 estimated population of 463,878.
 Atlanta is ninth largest metropolitan area in the United States.
 Atlanta is considered as a world city and with a gross domestic product of $270 billion.
 More than 30 colleges and universities located in the city, Atlanta is considered a Centre for higher education.
 Atlanta is also home to nationally renowned private colleges and universities.
 Atlanta’s economy ranks 15th among world cities and sixth in the nation.
 Atlanta has an extremely large number of public and private colleges/universities.
 There are more than eight community colleges offering associate’s degrees in Gynecology, Reproductive Health Care and related fields.
 The city also has approximately a dozen accredited four-year colleges/universities with bachelors and master’s degree programs in Gynecology, Reproductive Health Care and other Life sciences.